What is a Startup Company?

 What is Accounts Receivable Factoring?

 Accounts Receivable Factoring is a form of asset-based financing.
 AR Factoring is the process of selling commercial accounts receivables by a business.
 It is beneficial to obtain immediate cash payment of the accounts before their actual due date.

-Accounts Receivable financing differs from borrowing in, you actually sell accounts receivables rather than merely offering it as collateral.
+Accounts Receivable financing differs from borrowing in; you sell accounts receivables rather than merely offering it as collateral.
 The net result is that your company can convert its receivables into immediate operating cash so that you will not have to wait 30, 60, 90 days or more for your customers to pay.

 How can My Start-up company qualify for Accounts Receivable?